webdiscus/html-bundler-webpack-plugin/README.md

 <a id="recipe-inline-image" name="recipe-inline-image" href="#recipe-inline-image"></a>
 ## How to inline SVG, PNG images in HTML

-You can inline images in two ways:
+You can inline the images in two ways:
 - force inline image using `?inline` query
 - auto inline by image size